Configuring AWS Devices

 Use these filters to refine your search:

-• Filter by Device-Click Filter by Device, select the device type tab, and check the devices you want to find by filtering.
+• Filter by Device: Click Filter by Device, select the device type tab, and check the devices you want to find by filtering.

-• Devices/Services-Filter by type of device.
+• Devices/Services: Filters by type of device.

-• Idle - Security Cloud Control is unable to discover an open session for this tunnel.
+• Idle: Security Cloud Control is unable to discover an open session for this tunnel.
 The tunnel may either be not in use or there is an issue with this tunnel.

-• Onboarded - Devices could be managed by Security Cloud Control or not managed (unmanaged) by Security Cloud Control.
+• Onboarded: Devices could be managed by Security Cloud Control or not managed (unmanaged) by Security Cloud Control.

 Step 4